Tamas-Gavlider/MyVault/README.md

 - [SmartDraw](https://www.smartdraw.com/entity-relationship-diagram/er-diagram-tool.htm) - To create ER Diagram
 - [FreeConvert](https://www.freeconvert.com/convert/video-to-gif) - to convert screenrecordings to GIF
 - Stripe - used for implementing test payments to showcase how the page will function when it goes live.
+- Google Maps API: Used for tracking and displaying the user's location based on their IP address, enhancing features like login location tracking and visualization on a map.
+- IpInfo: Used to obtain the user's IP address and retrieve location details (e.g., city, region, country) for features like login location tracking.
+- Gemini API: An AI API integrated into the "Ask" page, enabling the application to answer user questions dynamically.
+[Toolsaday](https://toolsaday.com/writing/faq-generator) - to generate FAQ questions.
 ### Stripe

 Stripe for the website is currently in developer mode, which allows us to be able to process test payments to check the function of the site.